nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctl_srv.rst

     * :cpp:enumerator:`BT_MESH_ON_POWER_UP_ON <bt_mesh_ponoff::BT_MESH_ON_POWER_UP_ON>` - The Lightness state is set to Default Lightness on power-up.
     * :cpp:enumerator:`BT_MESH_ON_POWER_UP_RESTORE <bt_mesh_ponoff::BT_MESH_ON_POWER_UP_RESTORE>` - The Lightness state is set to the last known Light level (zero or non-zero).

-    Your application is expected to hold the state memory and provide access to the state through the :cpp:type:`bt_mesh_light_ctl_srv_handlers` handler structure.
+    Your application is expected to hold the state memory and provide access to the state through the :c:struct:`bt_mesh_light_ctl_srv_handlers` handler structure.

 Temperature: ``uint16_t``
     The Temperature state represents the color temperature of the tunable white light emitted by an element.